bablu-joshi/CoreDataSwift3/README.md

 # CoreDataSwift3
-Simple example to Dictionary using relationship (to-many)
+Simple example to relationship (to-many) core data in swift 3.0